If You’re Trying to Avoid Reality, How Can You Face Your Life?

 I have no God, no spiritual or mystical calling, but my core beliefs are centered around a concept that comes from both psychology and Buddhism: Suffering comes when we push back against reality, pretending what’s true isn’t.

-When we avoid facing what needs to be confronted to control our emotions, we soon realize that the invisible forces we fear are actually controlling us.
+When we avoid facing what must be confronted to control our emotions, we soon realize that the invisible forces we fear control us.

 This is one theme Baldwin wrote about.